Two javascript frameworks compared: Next.js vs. Gatsby with some futuristic background

 An example of Gatsby's successful application is its use in building the Reactjs.org website.
 The development team took advantage of Gatsby's exceptional image optimization and low-cost hosting, which resulted in a cost-effective and high-performing website.

-Likewise, brands like Airbnb and Nike found Gatsby's out-of-the-box functionalities, such as its image optimization features and intuitive troubleshooting process, to be particularly useful in creating fast, robust, and dynamic websites.
+Likewise, brands like Airbnb and Nike found Gatsby's out-of-the-box functionalities particularly useful in creating fast, robust, and dynamic websites.

 Choosing between Next.js and Gatsby Based on Use Case